-In general, the Landscape Plan will be in-line with all the measures laid out in and associated with the Habitat Management Plan (WYG, 20163) and the recommendations of the "Assessment of Likely Significant Effects" (Gibson 20174).
+In general, the Landscape Plan will be in-line with all the measures laid out in and associated with the Habitat Management and Recreation Plan (HMRP) (AIBM-E, 20213) and the recommendations of the "Assessment of Likely Significant Effects" (Gibson 20204).
+However, if there is a doubt as to management to be implemented, site conditions/monitoring should be considered to inform the correct management regime to be used.

 The key objective of the Plan is to arrange the management of the landscape into landscape elements by providing a framework of routine operations.
-This document will form a guide to the AIBM circasite proprietor in their role as 'Biodiversity Champion' and will also be used to guide and instruct the landscape maintenance operations carried out by contractors on site.
+This document will form a guide to the AIBM site proprietor in their role as 'Biodiversity Champion' and will also be used to guide and instruct the landscape maintenance operations carried out by contractors on site.